zenix-s/ft_transcendence/README.md

     This major module aims to elevate the Pong game by migrating it to the server side, enabling interaction through both a web interface and CLI while offering an API for easy access to game resources and features.

+---

+- [ ] Minor module: Support on all devices.
+In this module, the main focus is to ensure that your website works seamlessly on all types of devices.
+Key features and objectives include:
+    - [ ] Ensure the website is responsive, adapting to different screen sizes and orien- tations, providing a consistent user experience on desktops, laptops, tablets, and smartphones.
+    - [ ] Ensure that users can easily navigate and interact with the website using different input methods, such as touchscreens, keyboards, and mice, depending on the device they are using.

+This module aims to provide a consistent and user-friendly experience on all devices, maximizing accessibility and user satisfaction.